Learn all about the different aspects of filmmaking in fun and friendly classes.

 They hone their technical skills, learning advanced techniques in sound and lighting, as well as screenwriting, directing, editing, production and screen acting.
 They regularly produce work to submit to international film festivals, as well as building up their own portfolios.

-Our class sizes are small, as we ensure every child has plenty of opportunity, as well a high level of personalised attention.
 We like to get to know every child well so we can support them to achieve their best.

 Maximum Class Size: